Pediatric Dentistry in Columbia, MD

 How often should a child see a dentist?

-The ADA recommends that children see the dentist every 6 months, or twice annually.
-Children should not skip seeing the dentist every year as their mouths and teeth are more susceptible to dental issues than adults.
+The ADA recommends that children see the dentist every six months or twice annually.
+Children should not skip seeing the dentist yearly.
+Their mouths and teeth are more susceptible to dental issues than adults.

 We look forward to meeting you and your child in our Columbia dentist office.
 Our team will greet you with a smile and answer all of your questions before, during, and after the appointment.
 Schedule an appointment online today or call our office beforehand with any questions at 410-670-8211.